 The best results I achieved were from using a rag and applying a thin layer at a time until I liked how the print turned out.

 Be mindful that this is a dangerous chemical, so always wear gloves and don’t touch your face until you’ve taken off the gloves and washed your hands.

-A safer option is to use a Smoothing Pen, which is a tool specific in the 3D printing world.
+A safer option is to use a Smoothing Pen, which is a tool specific to the 3D printing world.

 It’s a way to apply the acetone more safely to avoid injury.

 Tips: Nail polish remover is made of acetone and some other chemicals, pick up a bottle that says “pure acetone” on it.